I needed to sum up some shopping expenses.

 I’ve found it really smart and simple, so I thought to write something in here.

-The answers are pretty good explaining in details how the thing works, and of course you can always use man
+The answers are pretty good explaining in details how the thing works, and of course you can always use man to know more about a program you don’t know, especially with standard commands like cut or paste.

 It’s a good idea to read the manual entry of a command, I usually learn something new each time.